PREreview/dev-docs/README.md

 The data is seeded using getpreprints, which extracts from archival dumps of Crossref, EuropePMC and ArXiv as well as syncing the most recent entries from these three providers.

 To populate a db from dumps, you must download the dumps using getpreprints, then run one or more of the import scripts in `getpreprints/scripts/import` to populate the local hyperdb in `~/.getpreprints/data/database`.
 Once this is done, you can run the [seed scripts](#seed).

+## Site static content (resources, CoC etc)

+The PREreview platform's static content lives at https://github.com/PREreview/documentation.

+To make changes to the documentation:

+1. Clone the `documentation` repo alongside the `prereview-standup` repo and install it (`cd documentation && npm install`)
+2. cd into the `prereview-standup` repo
+3. Run the `makedocs` script (`npm run makedocs`) which will rebuild the documentation and compile it into the site.